Technomancien/SimSca.py/README.md

      the results will be in a file called <target IP>_scan.htm in the same directory as the script.

-Notice: the script is quite slow right now
+Notice: the script is quite slow